 There are currently 2 coaching packages you may choose from:

 An alternative to the 3-hour coaching program is the opportunity to have a one-time consultation.
 International students from all majors enrolled at U.S universities contact us every week with questions regarding their job search prospects.
-We try to offer a few one-time, 50-min. appointments at the rate of $200.
+Most feel stuck and unsure about what to do to try to secure a job in the U.S. We try to offer a few one-time, 50-min. appointments.
 No subsequent appointments are accepted.

 Below are some of the typical questions we have addressed via the 50-min. one-time coaching program: